BKPepe/u-boot/doc/board/CZ.NIC/turris.rst

 Reset button
 ^^^^^^^^^^^^

-Like Turris 1.x boards, Turris Omnia has also a dedicated HW reset button.
+Like Turris 1.x boards, Turris Omnia also has a dedicated HW reset button.
 U-Boot during startup sets environment variable ``$omnia_reset`` to the reset mode selected by holding the reset button.

-If the HW reset button was held for about a second or more then U-Boot starts booting the rescue system from SPI NOR.
+If the HW reset button was held for about a second or more, then U-Boot starts booting the rescue system from SPI NOR.
 Value from the ``$omnia_reset`` variable is put into the kernel command line, so the rescue system can choose different actions based on reset mode.

 mSATA slot configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

 mSATA slot on Turris Omnia supports both SATA and PCIe modes.
 By default, it is in auto mode, which means that mode is detected based on the connected mSATA/mPCIe card's pin 43. mPCIe cards must have pin 43 connected to the ground and mSATA cards have this pin disconnected.
 There are some broken mPCIe cards that do not have grounded this pin and therefore autodetection does not work: the slot is switched to SATA mode and the mPCIe card does not work.

 To workaround this issue with buggy mPCIe cards in the mSATA slot, U-Boot provides a way to turn off autodetection and forces mode to PCIe (or also to SATA).
-U-Boot SPL during its init phase reads environment variable ``$omnia_msata_slot`` and when it is set to ``sata`` or ``pcie`` then it forces the specified slot mode.
+U-Boot SPL, during its init phase reads environment variable ``$omnia_msata_slot`` and when it is set to ``sata`` or ``pcie``, then it forces the specified slot mode.
 In all other cases, it configures mode based on the card's pin 43.

 To force mSATA slot mode to PCIe run commands::